Learn about sensitive information types

 - Proximity – Number of characters between primary and supporting element.

-Learn more about confidence levels in this video
+Learn more about confidence levels in this short video.

 Example sensitive information type